TrinityLabDAO/booster-pool-docs/terms-of-use.md

 Our site, products and services are all directed to people who are at least 13 years old or older.

-> Is information shared with the government?
+Is information shared with the government?
 NO information is shared with the government of any state or country.

-> Online Privacy Policy Only
+Online Privacy Policy Only
 This online privacy policy applies only to information collected through our site and not to information collected offline.

-> Your Consent
+Your Consent
 By using our site, you consent to our web site privacy policy.

-> Changes to our Privacy Policy
+Сhanges to our Privacy Policy
->
 Should we decide to change this privacy policy, we will post those changes on this page.